Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 where $\bs{R}_{\mu_1}$ represents the 3-fold rotation operation centred at each 0D block labeled by $\mu_1$, and $\bs{M}_{\tau_1}$ represents the reflection operation with the axis coincide with the 1D blocks labeled by $\tau_1$.
 All subscripts are taken with modulo 6.
 Then consider the local fermion parity with its symmetry properties:

-Hence these 6 Majorana fermions can be gapped out by 3 entanglement pairs in a symmetric way, as shown in the following Hamiltonian who respects arbitrary symmetry actions:
+Hence these 6 Majorana modes can be gapped out by 3 entanglement pairs in a symmetric way, as shown in the following Hamiltonian who respects arbitrary symmetry actions:

 Therefore the no-open-edge condition is satisfied.
-And the Majorana chain decoration on $\tau_2$ leaves 3 dangling Majorana fermions at each 0D block labeled by $\mu_2$.
-It is well-known that odd number of Majorana fermions cannot be gapped out, hence the no-open-edge condition is violated.
+And the Majorana chain decoration on $\tau_2$ leaves 3 dangling Majorana modes at each 0D block labeled by $\mu_2$.
+It is well-known that odd number of Majorana modes cannot be gapped out, hence the no-open-edge condition is violated.

-\paragraph{1D FSPT state decoration}1D FSPT state decoration on $\tau_1$ leaves 12 dangling Majorana fermions at each 0D block labeled by $\mu_1$, with the following rotation and reflection symmetry properties (all subscripts are taken with modulo 6):
+\paragraph{1D FSPT state decoration}1D FSPT state decoration on $\tau_1$ leaves 12 dangling Majorana modes at each 0D block labeled by $\mu_1$, with the following rotation and reflection symmetry properties (all subscripts are taken with modulo 6):

 Then consider the local fermion parity and its rotation and reflection symmetry properties: